 - Fareportal–CheapOAir and One Travel (online sites)

 Sandy is a member of the North American Travel Journalists Association (NATJA) and the Society of American Travel Writers (SATW).
+As a participant in the the 2019 NATJA Writing Competition, Sandy received 3 medals— Gold (culinary) and Silver Medals (culture) and an honorable mention (tips).
 In 2018, she was awarded a silver medal in the North American Travel Journalists Association Awards Competition.

 WHO IS OUR AUDIENCE?

 Our content appeals to people who love to explore the world, especially people over 50 who want to travel as couples or with their adult children and grandchildren.

 These travelers are interested in reliable and authentic information about domestic and international destinations.
 The Traveling Bornsteins’ areas of interest include:

 - International and domestic outdoor adventures (skiing, kayaking, snorkeling, hiking, horseback riding, snowmobiling, snowshoeing. and mountain biking)

 Invite us, and we will be happy to visit.
 Ira will take the photos and I will write a story for one of my websites and/or submit one or more stories to a media partner.

 Individualized trips allow The Traveling Bornsteins to maximize our coverage.
 We are also open to small group media trips.